ledbettj/itsh/README.md

 itsh
 ====

 itsh (it's a shell!) is a simple shell, just for funsies.
+Thanks to the execellent GNU libc [Implementing a Shell](http://www.gnu.org/software/libc/manual/html_node/Implementing-a-Shell.html#Implementing-a-Shell) article.

 ### Things it doesn't do: